mgimond/Colby-summer-git-workshop-2021/git.md

 >>>>>>> nutritionist
 ```

 There are markers added to the file.
-They are showing the “before-the-merge” state of the file and the suggested “after-the-merge” fix to the conflict.
+They are showing the competing versions of the file.

 Everything between `<<<<<<< HEAD` and  `=======` is what we currently have in `main` which is at the `HEAD` of the commit tree.